Number of participants

 The Sag Touch’

-- We even called the doctors after 8pm to make sure they had received the information about the change to their flight the next day.
+- We called the doctors after 8pm to make sure they had received the information about their flight’s change the next day.

 - We laughed a lot as we prepared all the conference bags on a production chain with our client…